davidhertz7/VoltMart_Exploratory_Analysis/README.md

 * Total Revenue across the years 2019 to 2022 for non-loyalty members were $17M in total with an average yearly sales revenue of $4.2M and AOV of $275 for loyalty members $11M in total with an average yearly sales revenue of $2.7M and AOV of $240.

-* Non-Loyals outperformed Loyalty Members the first year when it was introduced , 2019 the share of annual revenue was 90% to 10%.
-But most recent years there's have been a mayor shift in share, Loyalty members passes Non-Loyals 55% to 45%.
+* Non-Loyals outperformed Loyalty Members the first year when it was introduced , **2019 the share of annual revenue was 90% to 10%**.
+But most recent years there's have been a mayor shift in share, **Loyalty members passes Non-Loyals 55% to 45%**.

 * **Main insight 3.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

 * Loyalty members shown more resiliance after the peak covid years.
 All KPIs still considerly higher compared to pre-pendemic.
 5x higher revenue and number of.
 Orders.
 AOV up $40.
+Non-Loyal down in both AOV($20) and number of. orders (4K).